EwanSC/BromansCoopey/README.md

 certain pieces of geographic data.
 Sometimes, the author would contact the authors/organisers of the online resource with suggested changes.

+Since late 2022, R has been used to conduct statistical analyses, as well as to plot, map, and visualise the corpus.
+Outputs for publications were also created using these.

 ## File metadata

 - **Table Field Descriptions:** Provided in `data/README.md` and